QA Compact, Lynn Troyka & Doug Hesse. Prentice Hall, 2006.

 (out of 54)

-This essay is a below average piece of writing.
+2: This essay is a below average piece of writing.
 It falls below acceptable college standards.
 It may partially address the assignment, but it surely lacks any expected insight as to the goal of the essay.
 Frequently, its writer has not understood the assignment and therefore does not address or respond to a definite purpose.
 It may express a thesis, but it is likely inappropriately sized for the assignment.
 Paragraphs exist on their own without adequate movement.
 The language of the essay is flawed.
 Sentences are poorly constructed and spelling, typographic and/or grammatical errors appear frequently.
 It likely contains some of these flaws: monotonous sentence patterns, imprecise use of words, rambling organization, and repetition of ideas.
-It is crucial to visit the
+It is crucial to visit the WritingCenter and seek extra assistance if you have an essay with this score on it.

 Class Grade: This is a subjective grade based on participation and performance.
 If you come to class every day, and are a regular member of our conversations, workshops, etc., and if you demonstrate through your revision process and conference attendance that the betterment of your writing is your main goal, then you have a very likely shot at getting a top score for this grade.
 But ANY let down in those areas mentioned above will drop you to a lower score.
 Generally, folks do well on the class grade.
 You don't have to talk ALL the time, but you should be a positive and active force all semester.
 I will attempt to make clear in class if you are NOT meeting my expectations through the mid-term “early warning report.”